robtweed/mg-showcase/TUTORIAL-MGDBX-BUN.md

 The next step is to take a look at how to access YottaDB and/or IRIS from within a QOper8 Worker, via the *mg-dbx-napi* interface.

-You've already seen how the *options* object passed to *fastify-qoper8* included how to open a connection to YottaDB or IRIS, via the *mgdbx.open* sub-object.
+You've already seen how the *options* object passed to *mg-bun-router* included how to open a connection to YottaDB or IRIS, via the *mgdbx.open* sub-object.
 In the previous example, even though we haven't actually used it, when the QOper8 Child Process Worker was started, QOper8 opened the connection to the database using the *options.mgdbx.open* credentials.

 In doing so, it then made the *mg-dbx-napi* APIs available to you within your Worker Handler Module via: